manoelbritto/ETL_different_Files/README.md

 > https://data.vancouver.ca/datacatalogue/crime-data.htm

 *API returns JSON:*
-This an API created by me (Manoel) which can be viewed with more detail [here](https://github.com/manoelbritto/ETL_API).
+This an API created by me (Manoel) which can be viewed with more detail [click here](https://github.com/manoelbritto/ETL_API).
 Moreover, this API returns some main crimes in Toronto from 2004 to 2018

 > http://manoelburgos.azurewebsites.net/api/Crimes